eddmann/eddmann.github.io/_posts/2013/2013-12-09-simple-function-driven-development.md

 ];
 ```

-The below template is a simple example of splitting the presentation from code-logic.
+The below template is a simple example of splitting the presentation from code logic.

 ```php
 # fibonacci.tmpl.php